 Millions of scholarships are available to students studying in the United States.
 With the help of Scholarships.com, finding these scholarships is not a problem.
 When you conduct a free college scholarship search at Scholarships.com, one of the factors considered in the filtering process is your state of residence.
 Another is "state of attendance", if applicable.
 Many college scholarships are available only to those from or attending college in a particular state and if you are among them, you could end up securing some additional funding for college.
 We recommend you conduct a complete scholarship search, but if you would like a sample of what you might find as an Illinois resident or someone who intends to study in Illinois, check out the scholarship opportunities below.

-The Lombard Area Branch of AAUW "Return to Learning" scholarship to assist in completing an undergraduate or master's degree, or a certification program.
-Students must reside in Lombard, Villa Park, Oakbrook Terrace, Wheaton, Addison, Glendale Heights or Glen Ellyn, Illinois in order to apply and are continuing college after a significant interruption.
+The Lombard Area Branch of AAUW "Return to Learning" scholarship is offered to assist females in completing an undergraduate or master's degree, or a certification program.
+Students must reside in Lombard, Villa Park, Oakbrook Terrace, Wheaton, Addison, Glendale Heights or Glen Ellyn in order to apply and are continuing college after a significant interruption.
 Special consideration is given to [...]
 More

-The CBC Spouses Visual Arts Scholarship is for full time African-American or Black students who are pursuing a degree in the visual arts.
-Visual arts include architecture, ceramics, drawing, fashion, graphic design, illustration, interior design, painting, photography, sketching, video production, etc.
+The CBC Spouses Visual Arts Scholarship is for full time African-American or Black students pursuing a degree in visual arts including, but not limited to, architecture, ceramics, drawing, fashion, graphic design, illustration, interior design, painting, photography, sketching, video production and other decorative arts.